 Our Port Augusta campus consists of a teaching area, 3 studios, staffroom, reception area and small library.
-The Outback Centre is used for F2F events and is hired out to other schools.
+The Outback Centre is used for F2F events.

 The college is mid-way through a major refurbishment cycle of all teaching and administration areas.